-Pay-Per-Click advertising, often just called PPC for short, is a type of digital advertising where you pay some third party, usually a search engine or social media site, to display your ad.
+Are you wondering what is PPC and how does it work?
+Well, PPC is short for Pay-Per-Click, which is a type of digital advertising where you pay some third party, usually a search engine like Google or Bing, or a social media site like Facebook or LinkedIn, to display your ad.

 Paying for a digital ad seems a little strange at first: after all, most digital things (like email) are free.
 But when you consider how limited screen real estate is, you soon see why the market is so competitive.

-If you type “restaurant near me” into Google’s search box, the search engine can only display one page of results at a time.
-There might be hundreds of restaurants in your area, but the limitations of digital devices (and human attention span) mean that it can only display a few.
+If you type the title of this post for example “what is PPC” into Google’s search box there are over 85 million results for what is PPC in search results.
+The search engine can only display one page of results at a time, and the limitations of digital devices (and human attention span) mean that it can only display a few.

 Early on in the evolution of the internet, Google and other search engines realized that they could sell precious screen real estate in search results and who wished to use it to display ads to users.
 Instead of building links and creating content to rise through the ranks organically, businesses could just bid against each other to display their ads whenever a user typed in a relevant keyword.
 They would compete for space in the search results, just like advertisers compete for space in TV commercial breaks or billboards.

 PPC, however, is a little different from conventional forms of advertising.
 Instead of paying to rent advertising space, businesses only pay a fee if the user clicks on the ad.
-A company advert, for instance, could receive many thousands of impressions, but it doesn’t pay a penny unless people actually take the time to click the link.
+An advertisement, for instance, could receive many thousands of impressions, but the advertiser doesn’t pay a penny unless people actually take the time to click the link.

 How Does PPC Work?